Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 Heart Problems

 Pointers are known for congenital heart defects.
-This could be life-threatening to your dog if you don’t get it treated.
+If you don’t get it treated, this could be life-threatening to your dog.

-You should always make sure that your breeder has valid health certificates for your dog before going ahead with your purchase.
+You should always ensure that your breeder has valid health certificates for your dog before proceeding with your purchase.

 Hypoglycemia